International Max Planck Research School for Molecular and Cellular Life Sciences: International Max Planck Research Schools

-International Max Planck Research School for Molecular Life Sciences (IMPRS-LS)
+International Max Planck Research School for Molecules of Life (IMPRS-ML)

-The International Max Planck Research School for Molecular and Cellular Life Sciences (short: IMPRS-LS) was established in 2005.
-The research oriented PhD program is jointly organized by the Max Planck Institute of Biochemistry, the Max Planck Institute of Neurobiology and the Max Planck Institute of Psychiatry in cooperation with two of Germany's leading universities, the Ludwig-Maximilians-Universität München and the Technische Universität München.
-Over 60 research groups from the Munich area participate in the program, covering many aspects of life sciences including biochemistry, cell biology, molecular medicine, neurobiology and structural biology.
+The International Max Planck Research School for Molecules of Life (short: IMPRS-ML) was established in 2005.
+The research oriented PhD program is operated by the Max Planck Institute of Biochemistry and works in close collaboration with the Max Planck Institute for Biological Intelligence and two of Germany's leading universities, the Ludwig-Maximilians-Universität München and the Technische Universität München.
+Over 30 research groups from the Munich area participate in the program, covering many aspects of life sciences including biochemistry, structural biology, biophysics, cell biology, systems biology and computational biology.

-IMPRS-LS is 100% committed to basic research and aims to address fundamental questions in the following research areas:
+IMPRS-ML is 100% committed to basic research and aims to address fundamental questions in the following research areas: